saeenali/testbed-automator/labs/lab1/lab1.md

 For this lab, we will utilize the `ghcr.io/niloysh/toolbox:v1.0.0` image, which is an Ubuntu-based image preloaded with a selection of commonly used tools, including ping, net-tools, and more.

 ### The YAML manifest file
 The following YAML will deploy a Pod with a container running the Ubuntu docker image that sleeps for one week.
-We need to actually make the container **do something**, else it will immediately exit; hence the we make it sleep for some time.
+We need to actually make the container **do something**, else it will immediately exit; hence we make it sleep for some time.

 ```yaml
 apiVersion: v1